 \begin{ex}{\it The case ${\bf C} = {\bf TopGr}$ yields the category of locally constant group bundles.
-In particular, in the same way as in (\ref{eq_PR}), for any compact Lie group $G$ we may consider the right translation action $G \to {\bf homeo}G$ and locally constant bundles $\mG \in {\bf lc}(M,G)$ admitting a holonomy representation $\pi_1(M) \to G \simeq R(G)$, called \textbf{locally constant principal bundles}.
+In particular, as in (\ref{eq_PR}), for any compact Lie group $G$ we may consider the right translation action $G \to {\bf homeo}G$.
+Locally constant bundles $\mG \in {\bf lc}(M,G)$ that admit a holonomy representation $\pi_1(M) \to G \simeq R(G)$ are called \textbf{locally constant principal bundles}.
 We denote the category of locally constant principal bundles by ${\bf lcPr}(M,G)$.
-When $M$ is a manifold and $G$ is a Lie group, a principal $G$-bundle is locally constant if and only if it is flat, i.e. it admits a connection with vanishing curvature (see \cite[Prop.I.2.6]{Kob}).
-In the case ${\bf C} = {\bf Hilb}$ we have locally constant Hilbert bundles, which are flat Hermitian bundles when the fibre is finite-dimensional (\cite[Chp.I]{Kob}).
+When $M$ is a manifold and $G$ is a Lie group, a principal $G$-bundle is locally constant if, and only if, it is flat, i.e., it admits a connection with vanishing curvature (see \cite[Prop.I.2.6]{Kob}).
+In the case ${\bf C} = {\bf Hilb}$ we have locally constant Hilbert bundles, which are flat Hermitian bundles when the fibre is finite-dimensional (\cite[Chap.I]{Kob}).
 In this case it is easily proved that (\ref{eq.p1.lc}) preserves direct sums and tensor products. } \end{ex}

-Combining (\ref{eq.p1.lc}) and Theorem \ref{thm_NET00} we obtain: \begin{thm} Let $M$ be a space with a good base $\Delta$ and $G$ a topological group.
+Combining (\ref{eq.p1.lc}) and Theorem \ref{thm_NET00} we obtain: \begin{thm} Let $M$ be a space, $\Delta$ denote a good base of $M$ and $G$ a topological group.
 Then for any category ${\bf C}$ there are equivalences

 \end{thm}

 {

 }